-Just because this dessert has lots of vitamins, you should not simply over indulge.
-As it is ‘cooling to the body’, enjoy this dessert moderately (i.e. once every week) and also depending on the health situation of your body.
+Although this dessert has lots of vitamins, you should not simply over indulge.
+As it has ‘cooling' properties, take this dessert moderately depending on your health condition.

 Hydrate snow fungus by soaking them in water overnight or for at least 4 hours.
 Once snow fungus softens, remove areas which are hard.

 Remove the skin and core of the apple.
-Then, chop apple into equal chunks.
+Cut apple into equal chunks.
 In a pot, add water and cook over high heat.
-Once the water boils, add apple, red dates, apricot seeds and snow fungus.
-When it begins boiling again, reduce the heat to the lowest and simmer soup for about 30 minutes or until apple softens.
+Once water boils, add apple, red dates, apricot seeds and snow fungus.
+When water begins boiling again, reduce the heat to the lowest and simmer for about 30 minutes or until apple softens.
 Sweeten with rock sugar.
 Enjoy it chilled or warm.